-Please carefully note any special requests on this form (e.g., equipment such as an fMRI projector, special acquisition sequences, or accommodation requirements, such as evening/weekend scanning) to ensure they are available for your study.
-Any questions should be directed to the CAIR Research Associate or a CAIR Imaging Scientist.
+Carefully note any special requests on the 3T application form (e.g., equipment such as an fMRI projector, special acquisition sequences, or accommodation requirements, such as evening/weekend scanning) to ensure they are available for your study.
+Any questions should be directed to the CAIR Research Manager or a CAIR Imaging Scientist (see contacts at end of this document).

-You are not required to have a signature from Diagnostic Imaging (David Schmidt) on the Operations Approval Form prior to ethics submission.
+You are not required to have a signature from Diagnostic Imaging Director (Ken Dunstall) on the Operations Approval Form prior to ethics submission.
 You do need to indicate that you will utilize the ACH 3T Diagnostic Scanner in your ethics submission.
 During the ethics approval process the Centre will be asked to approve the study.
 Diagnostic Imaging will assess and sign once your study has received scientific approval.